-The text written on the front of the card reads: "Dear J. We were sorry we did not see you before we left Nairn the last day we were there.
+The text written on the front of the postcard reads: "Dear J. We were sorry we did not see you before we left Nairn the last day we were there.
 I am so busy just now that I forgot it was my turn to send a post-card.
 What miserable weather.
 Sarah"

 Obviously there were many more postcards from Sarah that no longer are in the collection.
 I wonder how many went missing over the years.
 And I'm so grateful that my great-grandparents and my grandmother held on to these ones.

 The small village of Monte is located on the island of Madeira, and the Church of Nossa Sinhora Do Monte ("Our Lady of the Mountain" - the building pictured on the postcard) is a major tourist attraction.
 Built on the foundations of an old chapel, the church was constructed in 1741 and damaged by an earthquake in 1748.
 The island became and continues to be a destination for tourists with 1.4 million people currently visiting each year.
 But was Sarah one of them?
 I hope so.
 Just because travelling is a wonderful thing to do.
 But I do doubt it.
 From what I've learned about Sarah, and simply because of her association with Jack (implying similar social status), I don't think she would have had the money to travel.